burin-n/anychat-server/README.md

-Run both of backend and heartbeat, hearthbeat will communicate with frontend about which backend server is avaiable.
+Run both of backend and heartbeat.

+Hearthbeat will communicate with frontend about which backend server is avaiable.